How Does Facebook Advertising Work? A Complete Guide for Marketers

 When all is said and done, one metric stands above the rest for most businesses: Return On Ad Spend (ROAS).

 This is the bottom line.
-It’s a simple calculation that tells you how much revenue you’re making for every dollar you spend on ads.
-It is the ultimate measure of whether your advertising is a profitable investment or just an expense.
+It is a simple calculation of how much revenue you make for every dollar you spend on ads.
+It is the ultimate test of whether your advertising is a profitable investment or an expense.

-A positive ROAS is the clearest signal that your advertising is directly contributing to your business's growth.
-It answers the fundamental question every business owner asks: "Is this actually working?"
+A positive ROAS is the clearest signal that your advertising drives growth.
+It answers the question every business owner asks: "Is this actually working?"

-Calculating ROAS is simple, but knowing what a "good" ROAS is and how to improve it separates the pros from the amateurs.
-To get you up to speed, our guide on how to calculate Return on Ad Spend breaks it all down.
+Calculating ROAS is simple.
+Knowing what a "good" ROAS is and how to improve it separates the pros from the amateurs.
+Our guide on how to calculate Return on Ad Spend breaks it down.

-By learning to read your ad reports with confidence and focusing on these key metrics, you can spot problems early, double down on what’s working, and continually refine your strategy for better results.
+By reading your ad reports with confidence and focusing on these metrics, you spot problems early, double down on what works, and keep refining for better results.

 Have Questions?
 We Have Answers.

 Running Facebook ads can feel like a black box at first.
-You put money in, but what really happens behind the curtain?
-Here are some of the most common questions we hear from advertisers just getting their feet wet.
+You put money in, but what happens behind the curtain?
+Here are the most common questions we hear from advertisers getting started.

 How Long Until My Facebook Ads Actually Start Working?

 This is the big one.
-You've launched your campaign and are now hitting refresh every five minutes.
-The truth is, Facebook ads need time to find their groove.
-They typically enter a "learning phase" that lasts about 3-7 days.
+You launched your campaign and now you hit refresh every five minutes.
+The truth: Facebook ads need time to find their groove.
+They enter a learning phase that runs about 3 to 7 days.

-During this window, the algorithm works hard, testing your ads on different segments of your audience to figure out who is most likely to convert.
-While you might see some results trickle in right away, you won't get a true sense of performance until after 1-2 weeks.
-Patience is key.
-Avoid making drastic changes during this initial phase, as it can reset the learning process.
+In that window, the algorithm tests your ads across segments of your audience to learn who converts.
+You may see results trickle in early, but you will not get a true read until after 1 to 2 weeks.
+Stay patient.
+Avoid drastic changes during this phase, since they can reset the learning process.

 Seriously, How Much Should I Be Spending?

-There’s no magic number that works for everyone, but a solid starting point for many businesses is $10-$20 per day for each ad set you're running.
-This gives the algorithm enough budget to gather meaningful data.
+There is no magic number, but a solid starting point for many businesses is $10 to $20 per day for each ad set.
+That gives the algorithm enough budget to gather meaningful data.

-However, what’s more important than the dollar amount is giving the system enough data to optimize effectively.
-The golden rule is to aim for at least 50 conversion events per week for your chosen goal (like purchases or leads).
-If your budget is too low to hit that number, the algorithm will struggle to learn and improve.
+What matters more than the dollar amount is giving the system enough signal to optimize.
+The golden rule: aim for at least 50 conversion events per week for your chosen goal.
+If your budget is too low to hit that, the algorithm will struggle to learn.

 Why Did My Facebook Ad Get Rejected?

-It’s a frustrating moment for any advertiser: you’ve crafted the perfect ad, only to have it disapproved.
-More often than not, it's a simple violation of Facebook's Advertising Policies.
+It is a frustrating moment.
+You crafted the perfect ad, and it got disapproved.
+More often than not, it is a simple violation of Facebook's Advertising Policies.

-Common culprits include making exaggerated claims ("Lose 30 pounds in 30 days!"), using prohibited imagery like "before and after" photos for health products, or improperly targeting sensitive interests.
-Before you publish, always give the official policies a quick review and double-check your ad copy, images, and landing page to ensure everything is compliant.
+Common culprits include exaggerated claims ("Lose 30 pounds in 30 days!"), prohibited imagery like "before and after" photos for health products, or improperly targeting sensitive interests.
+Before you publish, review the official policies and double-check your copy, images, and landing page for compliance.

-Ready to move beyond guesswork and drive real business growth with your ad campaigns?
+Ready to move past guesswork and drive real growth with your ad campaigns?
 The experts at Twelverays build data-driven paid social strategies that deliver measurable results.
-Learn more about our approach and see how we can help you at https://twelverays.agency.
+Learn more about our approach and see how we can help.
+For the fundamentals behind any campaign, review these Facebook ad best practices.

 Stop guessing.
 Start growing.
 In a world of noise, our direction helps you stay ahead.